johnbeech/kitty-diary/README.md

 - Display cat photos from google photos
 - Display feeding information on a weekly basis
 - Display weight information on a monthly basis

+## Development

+### Setup

+This project requires `node >= 10 LTS`.

+1. Use `git clone` to check out this repository to your local machine.

+* From the project folder, run `npm install` to install dependencies.

+* From the project folder, run `node run` to see a list of commands.

+## Updating Data Sets

+Use `node run` to see a list of available commands.

+### Download Feeding Diary

+Downloads all and the latest feeding diary data from google sheets.

+- `node run download-feeding-diary`
+- Creates `data/feeding-diary.json`